 199. Special Studies.
 (2 to 8) Tutorial, to be arranged.
 Limited to seniors.
 Individual investigation of selected topic to be arranged with a faculty member.
-Enrollment request forms available in department of fice.
+Enrollment request forms available in department office.
 Occasional field trips may be arranged.
 May be repeated for credit.
 Letter grading.
 (F,W,Sp)

 200. Advanced Engineering Thermodynamics.
 (4) Lecture, four hours; outside study, eight hours.
 Requisite: course 102.
 Phenomenological and statistical thermodynamics of chemical and physical systems with engineering applications.
 Presentation of role of atomic and molecular spectra and intermolecular forces in interpretation of thermodynamic properties of gases, liquids, solids, and plasmas.
-Letter Mr. Deem, Mr. Nobe (F) grading
+Letter grading.

 201. Methods of Molecular Simulation.
 (4) Lecture, four hours; outside study, eight hours.
 Requisite: course 200 or Chemistry C223A or Physics 215A.
 Modern simulation techniques for classical molecular systems.
 Monte Carlo and molecular dynamics in various ensembles.
 Applications to liquids, solids, and polymers.
 Letter grading.

-Mr. Deem 210.
-Advanced Chemical Reaction Engineering.
+210. Advanced Chemical Reaction Engineering.
 (4) Lecture, four hours; outside study, eight hours.
 Requisites: courses 101C, 106.
 Principles of chemical reactor analysis and design.
 Particular emphasis on simultaneous effects of chemical reaction and mass transfer on noncatalytic and catalytic reactions in fixed and fluidized beds.
 Letter grading.